-b.
-Nutrition Guidelines for All Foods on Campus
+- b.
+Nutrition Guidelines for All Foods on Campus - i.

-- i.
 In addition to providing healthful meals in the cafeteria, schools are encouraged to provide healthy selections of foods and beverages on campus (e.g. in vending machines, concession stands, a la carte, student stores, parties/celebrations, and fundraising) during the school days and to promote consistent health information that is current with the Dietary Guidelines for Americans. - ii.
 Food providers should take measures to ensure that student access to foods and beverages meet federal, state, and local laws and guidelines.
 Food providers should offer a variety of age appropriate healthy food and beverage selections for elementary, middle, and high schools. - iii.
 Nutrition information for products served via the cafeteria should be available for reference at the School Food Service Department Office and on the School Food Service Department website. - iv.
 The School Food Service Department will continue the procurement of fresh locally grown vegetables, from local farmers, to incorporate into the District menus.
-The partnership will provide an additional avenue for Nnutrition Eeducation. - v.
+The partnership will provide an additional avenue for nutrition education.

+- v.
 Vending companies will be encouraged to provide up-to-date nutrition information to educate consumers. - vi.
-District vending companies which have machines accessible to students should have all items aligned nutritionally with the Alliance for a Healthier Generation's School Beverage and Competitive Foods Guidelines Snack Memorandum of Understanding that can be found at: - http://shopping.netsuite.com/s.nl/c.853092/sc.15/category.7251/.f http://www.healthiergeneration.org/uploadedFiles/For_Schools/Sch ool_Beverage_Guidelines/Beverage%20MOU.pdf_and_the_related Amendment that can_____be found at: http://www.healthiergeneration.org/uploadedFiles/Amended%20MO U%20Final.pdf and are is incorporated herein by reference as part of this Policy. - vii.
-As provided within School Board Policy 6.185 School Food Service Management Policy the sale of foods and beverages on school grounds shall be limited to those provided by the School Food Service Department, except as follows: - Competitive foods and beverages may be available, in middle and high schools of the School District, up to one hour before the beginning of breakfast and one hour after the last lunch period. - 2.
-Competitive foods and beverages shall not be sold during the school day at any elementary school in the School
+District vending companies which have machines accessible to students should have all items aligned nutritionally with the Alliance for a Healthier Generation School Beverage and Competitive Foods Guidelines that can be found at:

+http://shopping.netsuite.com/s.nl/c.853092/sc.15/category.7251/.f and is incorporated herein by reference as part of this Policy.

+- vii.
+As provided within School Board Policy 6.185 School Food Service Management Policy, the sale of foods and beverages on school grounds shall be limited to those provided by the School Food Service Department, except as follows: - 1.
+Competitive foods and beverages may be available, in middle and high schools of the School District, up to one hour before the beginning of breakfast and one hour after the last lunch period. - 2.
+Competitive foods and beverages shall not be sold during the school day at any elementary school in the School District.
-District.
 "Competitive foods and beverages" shall mean any food or beverage item sold to students that compete with the school district's operation of the National School Lunch and School Breakfast Programs.
-Items include those sold in vending machines or those sold by students, parents or school administrative staff, or any other person, company or organization.
+Items include those sold in vending machines or those sold by students, parents or school administrative staff, or any other person, company or organization. - viii.

-- viii.
 Promotional activities (such as for foods, physical-fitness programs, or wellness activities), should be limited to programs that are requested by school officials to support teaching and learning.
 All promotional activities in schools should be connected to activities that encourage physical activities, academic achievement, or positive youth development and be in compliance with local guidelines. - ix.
 Food providers should be sensitive to the school environment in displaying their logos and trademarks on school grounds. - x.
 Classroom snacks provided by the school should be healthy snacks.
 Families should be educated and encouraged to provide healthy snacks/choices. - xi.
 Nutrition education should be incorporated during classroom snack times and not just during meals.
-Foods and beverages sold at fundraisers should include healthy choices and provide age appropriate selections for elementary, middle, and high schools. - xii.
-Advertising messages should be consistent with and reinforce the objectives of the education and nutrition environment goals of the school and school District. - xiii.
-Advertising (ideally, educational information only) of foods or beverages in the areas accessible to students during meal times should be consistent with established nutrition environment standards promotion goals.
+Foods and beverages sold at fundraisers should include healthy choices and provide age appropriate selections for elementary, middle, and high schools.

+- xii.
+Advertising messages should be consistent with and reinforce the objectives of the education and nutrition environment goals of the school and District. - xiii.
+Advertising (ideally, educational information only) of foods or beverages in the areas accessible to students during meal times should be consistent with established nutrition promotion goals.